The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Can the work in [1] be used?

 The CT repository \cite{CT} now contains attempted improvements (such as upgrading~\cite{DP} force-directed placement~\cite{FD84} to DREAMPlace~\cite{DREAM}), but we have not seen serious improvements to chip metrics.
-Four major barriers to improving \cite{Nature,CT} remain: \begin{enumerate} \item The proxy cost function optimized by RL does not reflect circuit timing \cite{ISPD2023}, so improving RL may not help improving TNS and WNS. \item \cite{SB,ISPD2023} show that SA outperforms RL when optimizing a given proxy function.
-Therefore, RL may lose even with a better proxy. \item RL's placing macros on a grid limits their locations (Figure \ref{fig:ibm10}).
-When a human designer was told not to force macros onto the grid, they found better locations \cite{ISPD2023}.
-Commercial EDA tools also avoid this limitation and (unsurprisingly) outperform Google CT/RL. \item Clustering as a preprocessing step creates mismatches between placement and netlist partitioning objectives~\cite{Combinatorial,PDtextbook}. \end{enumerate}
+Four major barriers to improving \cite{Nature,CT} remain: \begin{enumerate} \item The proxy cost function optimized by RL does not reflect circuit timing \cite{ISPD2023}, so improving RL may not help to improve TNS and WNS. \item \cite{SB,ISPD2023} show that SA outperforms RL when optimizing a given proxy function.
+Hence, RL may lose even with a better proxy. \item RL's placement of macros on a coarse grid limits their locations (Figure \ref{fig:ibm10}).
+When a human designer ignored the coarse grid, they found better macro locations \cite{ISPD2023}.
+Commercial EDA tools also avoid this limitation and outperform Google CT/RL. \item Clustering as a preprocessing step creates mismatches between placement and netlist partitioning objectives~\cite{Combinatorial,PDtextbook}. \end{enumerate}